-California is home to some of the largest living creatures on Earth.
+California is home to some of the most enormous living creatures on Earth.
 Of course, I’m talking about the giant sequoias in California’s Sequoia and King’s Canyon National Parks.

-The General Sherman Tree holds the record for the largest tree on the planet based on mass.
+The General Sherman Tree is the largest tree on the planet based on mass.
 Comprised of over 52000 cubic feet of wood, he’s a wonder to behold.
 It’s impossible not to feel insignificant when standing next to such a giant.
 The knowledge that his roots go as deep into the Earth as he is tall, thus doubling his size, makes his enormity even more impressive.

 General Sherman isn’t the only giant in these two parks.
 This area of California is the only place in the world where these sequoias grow, and the parks have a great deal of them within their boundaries.
 In fact, three of the five largest trees in the world live in these two parks, and there are quite a few trees that aren’t far behind.

 Yosemite National Park is one of the most iconic parks in the state.
-Featuring magnificent cliffs, gorgeous valleys, and an abundance of wildlife, it’s definitely one that nature lovers need to see.
+Featuring magnificent cliffs, gorgeous valleys, and an abundance of wildlife, it’s one nature lovers need to visit.

 Big Sur is a coastal community between Los Angeles and San Francisco, but closer to San Francisco.
-Visiting this area isn’t about the city though, it’s about the gorgeous rocky cliffs you can find throughout the general area.
+Visiting this area isn’t about the city, though.
+It’s about the gorgeous rocky cliffs you can find throughout the region.

 If you want to see one of the most beautiful cliff faces in the world, head to Big Sur in the springtime.
-The cliffs leading up to the ocean are dotted with blooming wildflowers, the tide pools below are full of algae growth, and the crashing waves give the entire scene a serenity that is almost impossible to describe.
+Blooming wildflowers dot the cliffs leading up to the ocean while the tide pools below pop with the deep blues of cold ocean water blanketed with algae growths.
+The crashing waves provide a soundtrack to the breathtaking scene that’s almost impossible to describe.

 One of the most iconic things to do in California is visiting the famous Alcatraz prison.
 Although renowned for being a prison, it was only functional as one for about thirty years, from 1934-1936.
 It spent the majority of its time as a military base, operating as such as early as the 1850s.

-After the prison closed, the island was occupied by Native Americans, who were protesting the unfair treatment of Native tribes in the states.
+After the prison closed, Native Americans occupied the site, protesting the unfair treatment of Native tribes in the states.
 That occupation lasted approximately 19 months, from 1969-1971.

-In 1973, Alcatraz was opened as a National Park.
-Tourists come from worldwide to learn of its sordid history and get a glimpse of what life would have been like for those imprisoned on the island.
+In 1973, Alcatraz opened as a National Park.
+Tourists flock to Alcatraz to learn its sordid history and get a glimpse of what life would have been like for those imprisoned on the island.